Roysten Abel

-Roysten Abel is a noted Indian theatre director and playwright, known for devised theatre and plays involving folk performers, and productions like Othello in Black and White, Flowers, The Manganiyar Seduction, and A Hundred Snake Charmers.
+Roysten Abel is a noted Indian theatre director and playwright, known for devised theatre and plays involving folk performers, and productions like Othello a Play in Black and White, Flowers, The Manganiyar Seduction, and A Hundred Snake Charmers.

 Early life and education

 Born in Kerala, he grew up in Palakkad, Kerala and did his schooling from Good Shepherd International School, Ooty.
 Thereafter he joined Christ College, Bangalore to study commerce, however he was determined to not join his family business.
 Instead, he left it and joined School of Drama, Thrissur.
 He left one year before completion, when he received a scholarship to join the National School of Drama, Delhi.
 He graduated from NSD in direction in 1994, also in the same year, he apprenticed with the Royal Shakespeare Company, England for a year.